Diagnose Lymphedema

 What may indicate lymphedema

-Typical signs are persistent swelling in the arms or legs, often also in the hands or feet.
+Typical signs are one-sided swelling in the arms or legs, often also in the hands or feet.
 Many people describe a feeling of tightness or heaviness, clothing or jewelry that feels constricting, and skin that changes over time.
 The tissue may become firmer, visibly “thicken,” or react more sensitively to infections.

 A specialist assessment is also advisable if swelling appears for the first time after surgery, radiotherapy or lymph node removal, or if congenital lymphedema is already known in the family.